-16.1 For protests involving an alleged breach of a rule of Part 2, a short arbitration hearing will be held prior to a protest hearing.
-This changes Part 5, Section B of the RRS.

-16.2 After a written protest is delivered to the jury desk, one representative from each boat who was onboard at the time of the incident will meet with the arbitrator unless the protestor requests that the protest be withdrawn.
+- 16.1 For protests involving an alleged breach of a rule of Part 2 or RRS 31, a short arbitration meeting will be held prior to a protest hearing.
+This changes Part 5, Section B of the RRS. - After a written protest is delivered to the jury desk, one representative from each boat who was onboard at the time of the incident will meet with the arbitrator unless the protestor requests that the protest be withdrawn.
 No witnesses will be allowed.
-Protests not resolved by arbitration will be forwarded to the jury.

-16.3 A boat that accepts the arbitrator's opinion that she broke a rule of Part 2 shall receive a penalty score of 40% as detailed in sailing instruction 14.2.

-16.4 The acceptance of an arbitrator's opinion cannot be grounds for redress or be appealed.

-16.5 The arbitrator will not be a member of the panel that hears the protest but will be permitted to observe the testimony given to the panel and offer testimony.
-This changes rule 63.3(a).
+Protests not resolved by arbitration will be forwarded to the jury. - 16.3 A boat that accepts the arbitrator's opinion that she broke a rule of Part 2 or RRS 31 shall receive a penalty score of 30% as detailed in SI 14.4. - 16.4 The acceptance of an arbitrator's opinion cannot be grounds for redress or be appealed. - The arbitrator will not be a member of the panel that hears the protest, but will be permitted to observe the testimony given to the panel and offer testimony.
+This changes RRS 63.3(a).